 Shiel has overseen many recent ICIJ projects, among them the FinCEN Files - the biggest global investigative journalism collaboration of its kind ever, Luanda Leaks, Implant Files, China Cables, Mauritius Leaks, Solitary Voices and Bribery Division.
-The projects have garnered for ICIJ numerous national and international awards.
+The projects have garnered numerous national and international awards for ICIJ.

 Before joining ICIJ, Shiel was editor of The Age newspaper’s internationally-acclaimed tablet edition in Melbourne, Australia.

 During more than 20 years with The Age, he was national editor, state editor, and chief-of-staff.
 He was tasked with overseeing the publication’s world coverage and he was editor of the National Times political website.

 Shiel led The Age team that covered Australia’s all-time worst bushfire disaster, the Black Saturday bushfires.
 One hundred and seventy-three people died as a result of the fires and hundreds more were injured.